SteveBand/NewsApp/README.md

 so whats does every user Type can do ?

 Admins:
-Admins can Remove any article and can edit and remove anyUser, ofc they can favorite articles as well.
+Admins can Remove any article And add end edit their own articles || and can edit and remove anyUser, ofc they can favorite articles as well.

 Business:
 Business can add, edit, delete and favorite Articles, the can delete and edit only articles they've made